qutech/QuMADA/docs/tutorials.rst

 	add_mapping_to_instrument(dac2, mapping=DummyDacMapping())
 	station.add_component(dac2)

-In this sample we just add a couple of real instruments.
-Of course you can add QCoDeS dummy instruments as well and provide mappings for them.
+In this sample we just add a couple of dummy instrument that come with QuMada.
+Be aware, that the Dummy Dmm only returns random values between
+0 and 1.

 #############
-Metadata (Optional)
+Metadata (Optional, WIP)
 #############